 5 Myths and Misconceptions About Predictive AnalyticsReading time: 3 minutes

-But predictive analytics newcomers—and naysayers—are out there (we see you!), and many are asking the same questions: Is predictive analytics right for my organization?
+Predictive analytics newcomers—and naysayers—are out there (we see you!), and many are asking the same questions: Is predictive analytics right for my organization?
 How do I know if we’re ready?

 Predictive analytics requires investment: in your data, in infrastructure and technology, and of your time.
 It’s also an investment in your company, your internal knowledge base, and your future.
 We may be biased, but we think the investment is well worth it.

-5 Myths About Predictive Analytics:
+5 Myths and Misconceptions About Predictive Analytics:

 - You need a Ph.D. to build predictive models